 - i.
+Unfavorable risk-reward balance It is important we follow the intent, purpose and commitment of NELP i.e. maximizing E&P activities by getting the right risk/reward balance and pricing formula. - ii.
 Multiple regulators for various energy sources India unlike many other countries does not have a single central body leading to lack of coordination in the policy and regulatory environment for various sub-sectors (viz. coal, oil & gas and electricity).
-This results in significant challenges such as coalgas competition, inter-fuel pricing, taxation and investments etc. - ii.
+This results in significant challenges such as coal-gas competition, inter-fuel pricing, taxation and investments etc. - iii.
+Encourage use of natural gas to replace liquid fuel- for cooking & transportation, CNG/PNG consumption in major cities should be made mandatory similar to compulsory use of CNG in public transportation in Delhi as it will help in creating the smart cities with futuristic infrastructure and greener environment.
+Increasing the penetration of PNG (domestic) connections will lead to saving in LPG imports and improve fiscal health.
+Similarly a certain share of power should be based on natural gas supplementing renewables as a balancing fuel and servicing peaking load electricity requirements. - iv.
 Planning process -There is a need for 'Vision and Master plan for natural gas' for long-term national pipeline grid development.
-Although the development of new pipeline networks is market driven based on interests of public or private entities, the process lacks a detailed techno-economic viability assessment. - iii.
+Although the development of new pipeline networks is market driven based on interests of public or private entities, the process lacks a detailed techno-economic viability assessment.

+- v.
 Lack of liquidity/ markets The Indian gas market has been largely driven by long to medium term supplies.
 However, the spot trade is limited to few regions and the supply chain rigidity continues to exist.
-A roadmap for implementation of exchange platform for trading of natural gas should be prepared to develop free, transparent and competitive gas markets. - iv.
+A roadmap for implementation of exchange platform for trading of natural gas should be prepared to develop free, transparent and competitive gas markets. - vi.
 Extant bidding mechanism -Under the current bidding mechanism the interested entities are required to bid for pipeline tariff and compression charge in case of distribution networks and for pipeline tariffs in case of transportation networks.
-There is a need for refining the bidding and authorization processes. - v.
+There is a need for refining the bidding and authorization processes. - vii.
 Pancaking of tariff The 'pancaking' of tariff across pipeline networks and segments results in higher cost of transportation of gas.
-Though tariff is small component of the delivered cost of gas, the impact of additive tariff/complex tax systems result in artificial cost distortions for consumers. - vi.
-Project implementation challenges Natural gas projects are prone to risk associated with gas prices; pipelines between states or for cross-border pipelines etc. - vii.
+Tariff is component of the delivered cost of gas and the impact of additional tariff/complex tax systems result in artificial cost distortions for consumers. - viii.
+Project implementation challenges Natural gas projects are prone to risk associated with gas prices; pipelines between states or for cross-border pipelines etc. - ix.
 Lack of flexibility in commercial contracts The 'PNGRB (Development of Model GTA) Guideline 2012' intended to create a basic framework whereby various provisions of the Gas Transportation Agreements (GTA) executed ensure adherence to the principles of uniformity and equity for promoting fair play.
-However, the GTAs are not yet synchronized with the guidelines and the issue remains disputed between Shippers and Pipeline companies.

-viii.
-High varying tax rates - Despite its environmental benefits, natural gas trade attracts higher tax rates (ranges from 2% to 26%) compared to competing fuels resulting in higher overall taxation burden on the cost of supply.
+However, the GTAs are not yet synchronized with the guidelines and the issue remains disputed between Shippers and Pipeline companies. - x.
+High varying tax rates Despite its environmental benefits, natural gas trade attracts higher tax rates (ranges from 2% to 26%) compared to competing fuels resulting in higher overall taxation burden on the cost of supply.
 This needs to be suitably addressed.